 Friends drop off.
 They get married, have kids.
 People move.
 We have to work to get new friends and maintain those relationships throughout our lives.
 But it’s not easy.
 We get new jobs where we have to meet & have good relationships with our new colleagues.

 Small Talk is Essential for Building Relationships

-Starting conversations happens when you’re meeting new people but also when you’re in the conference room & the meeting hasn’t started yet.
+Starting conversations occurs when you’re meeting new people but also when you’re in the conference room & the meeting hasn’t started yet.
 Transition times I call them.
 Just before the job interview starts.
 (Crickets)

 Before I started this piece I read every article I could find on the interweb about starting conversations.
 People are still recommending that you ask questions (NO!
 Don’t do it!) and talk about the weather (Not. joking.)